Electronic-Mango/reddit-fastapi-api/README.md

 ```

 For images and GIFs `media_url` field is the same as `url`.
-For videos it will be a different URL.
+For videos, it will be a different URL.

 ### Get one random article from a subreddit